 Who we are

 We established our first house, Glenlyon House, in 2002.
-We now provide high quality residential care for 11 children and young people aged 6 years to 21 years, across three houses located within Central Fife.
+We now provide high quality residential care for 14 children and young people aged 6 years to 21 years, across four houses located within Central Fife.

 We feel privileged to be able to support and enable our children and young people to be all they can be.
 Offering them nurturing and loving relationships which continue into their adult lives.
 We want to give them skills in self-regulation, build their self-esteem and confidence and develop their resilience in order they can go onto have meaningful and trusting adult relationships.